JezaChen/PyQtInspect-Open/README.md

 the demo gallery program is run with `python examples/gallery/demo.py`.
 Now you can start the `PyQtInspect` client with `python -m PyQtInspect --file examples/gallery/demo.py`.

+**Note: Only PyQt5 programs do not need the `--qt-support` parameter; other frameworks need to specify this parameter explicitly!**

 ### 2. Using PyCharm (Recommended)